damien-carcel/KhatovarWeb/README.md

 ## Technical
 - Use SASS
 - Use Foundation for the forms, buttons and accordion
-- Add memos alongside the form fields, so explanation will not be needed in the documentation anymore
 - Form fields that depends from one another must be dynamic (for example: hidding a field as long as an other one has not the correct value for it to be display)
 - Add behat tests